Charlythegreat/kouakou.github.io/README.md

 ## Education

-Details of my academic background, including my Master's and Bachelor's degrees from Курский государственный университет and Национальный исследовательский технологический университет "МИСиС".
+Details of my academic background, including my Master's and Bachelor's degrees from Kursk State University and National University of Science and Technology "MISiS".

 ## Skills